wizardoftrap/quiz-maker/README.md

 ## Notes
 - Quiz attempt tracking is per session.
 - For persistent tracking, integrate a database and check attempts by roll number.
+- Improve backend system and creating teacher interface for better usability.
+- Add database to store student information on teacher side.

 ## Requirements
 - Python 3.8+